UCL-ARC/fortran-unit-testing-exercises/README.md

 Provided in this repo is a [devconainer setup](./.devcontainer/).
 This devcontainer allows working with the repo within a pre-defined Docker environment with all of the necessary dependencies installed.
 There are two convenient ways to use the devcontainer.
 You can clone the repo and then run the container locally using [VSCode's devcontainer functionality](https://code.visualstudio.com/docs/devcontainers/containers).
-Another, perhaps more convenient method, is to use
+Another, perhaps more convenient, method is to use
 [GitHub codespaces](https://github.com/features/codespaces).

+> To use the local VSCode method, you will require [Docker](https://www.docker.com/) installed on your local machine.

 #### GitHub Codespaces